Kanani-Saad/test/README.md

-To post this guide as documentation in your GitHub repository, you can create a **README.md** file.
-This file is usually used to provide an overview of your project and can include any instructions, such as the steps you’ve written here.

-Here’s how to do it:

 ### Step 1: Create a README.md File
 1. In your project folder, create a new file named `README.md`.
 2. Open the file in a text editor and paste the instructions you’ve written: